patchanaab/patchanaab/README.md

 **`Software Developer | Generation thailand`**

-I am a career changer who discovered a passion for coding and continuous learning, which led me to embark on a new career path in software development and give The World back what it gave
+I am a career changer who discovered a passion for coding and continuous learning, which led me to embark on a new career path in software development

 #